LCA e PEF

 and

-Does leather replace, at least in part, other products?
+Does leather replace, at least partially, other materials?

 To answer the first question, a generic co-production process must first be analysed.
 In every process that generates one or more co-products (by-products), there is in fact a product defined as determining.
 The determining product is the one which precisely determines the production volume of the process itself.
 If it were not for the production of that product, the process would not start.
 There can be only one determining product at a specific time.
 In the specific case of the tanning supply chain, over 99% of the raw material used (raw hides) has bovine, sheep and goat origin, the availability of which is linked to the consumption of meat and, consequently, to the dynamics of animal slaughter.
 It can therefore be stated that the determining product is not the leather, but the meat.